-A controversial website that stirred uproar with netizens, a day after news broke about them entering into the Singapore market.
+Ashley Madison is a controversial website that stirred uproar with netizens, a day after news broke about them wanting to enter the Singapore market.
 “Life is short, have an affair”, the catchy tagline offers plenty of room for imagination.
-With 21, 920, 000 anonymous members, and growing, married dating, infidelity seems to be the upcoming trend?
+With 21,920,000 anonymous members, and growing, married dating, infidelity seems to be the upcoming trend?
 Are open relationships the “in” thing?

 There are two sides to a coin, likewise, talks about married dating and infidelity.
 Infidelity is a no-no in Asian culture, where values, beliefs and superstitions are highly-regarded in more conservative societies.
 Some believed that infidelity might improve their relationship with their spouses, while others beg to differ.
 Emotional infidelity and physical infidelity, which is worst?
 I can’t quite put a finger on which to pick from the latter.